Pressing forward along a gently sloping hill, a low mountain range came into view. Over those mountains was San’you, the biggest city in the area.

 Making decisions was easy.
 Translating a decision into action was another matter entirely.

-Hyouchuu remembered the weather being like this back then too, gasping for the breath in the face of the bitter wind.
+Gasping for the breath in the face of the bitter wind, Hyouchuu remembered the weather being like this back then too.
 Resolving to search for a medicine was easy.
 When it came to bringing that promise to life, he had no idea how to find that critical herb.

 The first thing he did was send a general order to the regional offices, requesting that they gather up any unusual plants growing beneath the yaboku trees.
 Except there was no way to understand the medicinal properties of a plant without cultivating it first.
 And if those medicinal properties existed, the question remained of how to extract them.